OfficeDev/teams-toolkit-samples/todo-list-SPFx/README.md

 ## Known Issue:
 1. Importing [msteams-ui-components-react](https://www.npmjs.com/package/msteams-ui-components-react) package will cause issues during package build:
 ![Issue](images/knownissue.png)
 2. When using the TodoList app, switching Teams accounts <b>in the same browser</b> may cause errors(the app still uses the previous account instead of the current one).
+This is because switching in Teams web doesn't log people out of the other M365 endpoints(SharePoint).
 To avoid this, we suggest you to open a new browser or switch your profile in the browser settings instead of simply switching in the website.

 ## Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).